Dr. Lin Bian (边琳)

 Email

-Vanessa is a third-year PhD student working with Dr. Lin Bian at the University of Chicago.
+Vanessa is a fifth-year PhD student working with Dr. Lin Bian at the University of Chicago.
 She graduated from Cornell University and received her Bachelor’s in Psychology and Sociology with a minor in Inequality Studies.
 After graduating, she worked as the lab manager for the Emerging Minds Lab at Arizona State University, where she conducted research on curiosity in infants and young children.
 Vanessa’s research interests can be found at the intersections of social and developmental psychology and early education.
 Specifically, she plans to use an interdisciplinary framework to investigate how children’s social biases about power, privilege, and inequality are influenced by their beliefs about social groups.

 Yu-Shan (Grace) Huang